Goats Head Soup: Recording

 This was the last Rolling Stones album produced by Jimmy Miller, who had worked with the band since 1968's Beggars Banquet.
 Miller had developed a debilitating drug habit during the course of his years spent with the Stones.

-Bill Wyman only plays bass on three tracks on the album, with a majority of the bass duties being handled by Richards and Taylor instead.
+Bill Wyman plays bass on only three tracks on the album, with a majority of the bass duties being handled by Richards and Taylor instead.
 Aside from the official band members, other musicians appearing on Goats Head Soup include keyboard players Billy Preston, Nicky Hopkins and Ian Stewart.

 Recording was completed in January 1973 in Los Angeles and May 1973 at London's Island Studios.
 The song "Silver Train" was a leftover from 1970s recordings at Olympic Sound, but was re-recorded in Los Angeles at Village Recorders.
 Goats Head Soup was also the band's first album without any cover songs since Their Satanic Majesties Request in 1967.

 The sessions for Goats Head Soup were abundant with outtakes.
 Two of these – "Tops" and "Waiting on a Friend" – would surface on Tattoo You in 1981, and feature Mick Taylor on guitar; "Through the Lonely Nights" became the B-side to the "It's Only Rock 'n Roll (But I Like It)" single and was released on CD for the first time on the 2005 compilation Rarities 1971–2003.
 It is a soft rock ballad that features Richards on wah wah/Leslie speaker filtered guitar with Taylor playing a brief solo.
 In addition, "Short and Curlies" was started at the Goats Head Soup sessions and ended up appearing on the It's Only Rock n' Roll LP.